Board of Directors

 IMSB is supported by a wonderful group of volunteers who coordinate all our events and provide support for programs, website, mailings, newsletter, and administration.

-Like any non-profit organization, all Buddhist centers require the active participation of volunteers to make it function.
-Because I understand the importance of volunteers to help an organization continue, I am pleased to hold several small volunteer positions for IMSB.
-Currently I am one of several volunteers who serve as a greeter and as an announcer for the weekly meditation and dhamma talks.
-I coordinate and schedule the teachers who lead the monthly orientation for people new to IMSB.
+Like any non-profit organization, Buddhist centers require the active participation of volunteers.
+Because I understand the importance of volunteers, I am pleased to hold several volunteer positions for IMSB.
+Currently I coordinate the volunteers for IMSB’s programs in Saratoga; I work with Shaila to develop the Thursday Classroom Program; I teach mindfulness and dhamma classes; and I am one of several volunteers who serve as greeters, announcers, and set-up helpers.
 Volunteering is a wonderful way to get to know other sangha members better.
 To me, volunteering feels like an act of kindness for those who count on what IMSB has to offer.

 I first became acquainted with IMSB at a retreat at the Quaker Center in 2011.
 I was thoroughly taken with that experience and especially the kindness of the other people I met.
 I remember thinking how nice it might be to be involved with IMSB as a volunteer.
 I’m so very grateful to IMSB for supporting my practice in so many ways, and volunteering gives me a chance to express my thanks.

-Lori began practicing at IMSB in 2010, pursuing an interest in learning more about meditation practices after attending several Mindfulness Based Stress Reduction classes.
-She appreciates the benefit of having IMSB nearby to where she lives and works, enabling her to regularly attend Tuesday night group meditation.
-To help ensure IMSB continues to be available to all who want to attend, Lori volunteers as the Facility Lead, coordinating the room setup functions for regular and special events.
+I began practicing at IMSB in 2010, pursuing an interest in learning more about meditation practices after attending several Mindfulness Based Stress Reduction classes.
+I appreciate having IMSB near where I live and work, allowing me to regularly attend the Tuesday night meditation.
+To help keep IMSB available to everyone, I volunteer as the facility lead, coordinating room set-up for regular and special events.

 More than thirty active volunteers contribute the time, talents, and efforts that produce our programs and accomplish myriad administrative tasks.
 Special thanks to our cherished volunteers!